 I received my degree in Clinical Psychology from the Pennsylvania State University where I conducted psychopathology and psychotherapy research on mood and anxiety disorders and acquired a broad range of quantitative skills, including latent variable modeling and multivariate time series analysis.

-The broad goal of my research is to understand psychopathology as a set of dynamic processes – in which thoughts, feelings, and actions are idiosyncratically organized within each individual.
+The broad goal of my research is to understand individuals as a set of dynamic processes – in which thoughts, feelings, and actions are idiosyncratically organized.

 Research in my lab can be broadly categorized within the following domains.

-Psychophysiology of Trauma and Distress: I am currently using experimental and ecological paradigms to investigate the potential physiological correlates of depression, anxiety, and trauma.
-My interest is to explore the phenomenology and function of physiological parameters in order to begin to understand the complex connections between psychopathology and health.
+Psychophysiology of Trauma and Distress: Our lab is currently using experimental and ecological paradigms to investigate the potential physiological correlates of depression, anxiety, and trauma.
+Our interest is to explore the phenomenology and function of physiological parameters in order to begin to understand the complex connections between emotion, behavior, and health.

 Fisher, A.J., Reeves, J.W., & Chi, C. (2016).
 Dynamic RSA: Examining parasympathetic regulatory dynamics via vector-autoregressive modeling of time-varying RSA and heart period.
 Psychophysiology, 53, 1093-1099.